 The 10 Pillars aren’t about equal time allocation.
 They’re about conscious awareness of what you’re neglecting and intentional choices about what’s acceptable for your current season.

-Designing for Entrepreneurial Sustainability
+Designing for Professional Sustainability

 1. Conduct a Pillar Audit